 High School & High School Equivalency Programs

-While students receive supportive services from other agencies, they are also enrolled in ReStart as full-time students in accordance with the rules of regulations of the NYC Department of Education.
+While students receive supportive services from other agencies, they are also enrolled in ReStart as full-time students in accordance with the rules of regulations of the New York City Public Schools.

 ReStart Academy students may be enrolled in a high school or high school equivalency program based on a thorough evaluation of their school records and conversations with the students and families.

-ReStart Academy students who are enrolled in our high school program earn credits that are included on a student's NYC Department of Education transcript.
+ReStart Academy students who are enrolled in our high school program earn credits that are included on a student's New York City Public Schools transcript.
 Although we are not a diploma granting school, we work with each student's home/previous school to issue a diploma once a student meets our requirements.

 High School Diploma Requirements

-The NYC Department of Education issues several types of high school diplomas and credentials, including the most common Regents Diploma and Advanced Regents diploma:
+The New York City Public Schools issues several types of high school diplomas and credentials, including the most common Regents Diploma and Advanced Regents diploma:

 Regents Diploma